Katy Perry declared innocent of plagiarism

 The lawyers of the plaintiffs have already made in the local media demanding that the new decision against which it is still legal remedy may be appealed, as the view that the judge had prior “legal” and they “put everything back, to your judgment”.

-Last august, the court above Perry put a monetary penalty in the amount of 2.78 billion us dollars per plagiarism.
+Last august, the court above Perry put a monetary penalty in the amount of 2.78 million dollar plagiarism.

-At this time, the artists have to pay 550 thousand us dollars (499.000 euro) was out of the bag, while the rest would be paid for his record company, Capitol Records, and other contributors.
+At this time, the artists have to pay 550 thousand us dollar (EUR 499 million) was in his pocket, while the rest would be paid for his record company, Capitol Records, and other contributors.

 The sum of money to compensate for the singer Marcus Gray, who under the alias Flame, he specialized in the rap of Christianity and denounced in 2014, Perry, as you have your creative team for the allegedly plagiarized their song “Joyful Noise”.